TheMartes/erd/README.md

 # ERD - Elasticsearch Replication Daemon

-fast, scalable & resilient replication daemon for elasticsearch
+fast, scalable & resilient replication daemon for elasticsearch<br />
+**Please note this is still Work In Progress Do not use for prod use at all**

 ## Features